Oxygen Sensor Diagnosis And Repairs

 Proper Oxygen Sensor Diagnosis In Hendersonville, TN

-The technicans at hendersonville muffler Company are VERY familiar with oxygen sensors and air flow sensors of all types.
+The technicans at Hendersonville Muffler and Brakes are VERY familiar with oxygen sensors and air flow sensors of all types.
 I have included a bit of history on the oxygen sensor and how they work because we feel that our customers work really hard for their money and they should know what the parts are that are being installed in their car or truck during their automotive repairs.
-Many of the customers have no interest in learning about the parts of their cars and we understand that. it's okay to depend on the technicians at hendersonville muffler company to properly perform you automotive repairs because we ARE DEPENDABLE.
+Many of the customers have no interest in learning about the parts of their cars and we understand that. it's okay to depend on the technicians at Hendersonville Muffler and Brakes to properly perform you automotive repairs because we ARE DEPENDABLE.
 For those of you that wonder why you need oxygen sensors in the first place and what they are here is a little bit of history and some information on how they work:

 Oxygen sensors have been around since the 1970's.
 They were invented by the engineers at Bosch and they were named Lambda sensors.
 Lambda is the stoichiometric ratio of fuel to air, (which is approximately 14.7 to one).
 The official name of the sensor is still Lambda sensor but because they measure the unburned oxygen left in the exuast they are commonly called, "oxygen sensors".
 When the oxygen sensor came along it changed the way automotive technicians and engineers did their jobs.
 The oxygen sensor measures the leftover oxygen after cumbustion.
 The oxygen sensor gives data to the engine management system, (ECM) to control the amount of fuel being distributed to the engine.
 Before oxygen sensors came along the automotive manufacturers were having a really hard time making cars and trucks pass the strict emissions standards.